prociow/sensorberg-dev.github.io/landingpages/2015-bankathon.md

 Follow our <a href="/ios">iOS instructions</a>

+##Android??

+Follow our <a href="/android">Android instructions</a>

 ##What is possible?

 Check our [latest blog post](/2015/04/Unlimited-Use-Cases-With-Action-Payload/) on a sample, what is possible with our SDK and some sample code.
 The Sample is only for Android, as the payload feature is still in development for iOS.
-But you can use IN-App links to achieve something similar on iOS.
+But you can use In-App links to achieve something similar on iOS.

-##Android??

-Follow our <a href="/android">Android instructions</a>

 ##Statistics with the new SDK?